program-repair/program-repair.github.io/README.md

 To update information on the website:

-1. Install Python 3 and pystache (e.g. `aptitude install python-pystache`).
+1. Install Python 3 and pystache (e.g. `aptitude install python3-pystache`).
 2. Modify files in the `data` directory.
 3. Run build script (e.g. `python3 build.py`).
 4. Open `index.html` in your browser to verify your modifications.